 The Company's foreign currency risk arises primarily from the purchases of specialized goods and services in US dollars.
-While not significant, fluctuations in the exchange rate between the Canadian and US dollars result in cost escalation.
+While not significant, fluctuations in the exchange rate between the Canadian and US dollars result in exchange gains or losses.
 The Company mitigates foreign currency risk by purchasing US dollars when deterioration in exchange rates is expected.
 US currency is held in US dollar denominated bank accounts for this purpose.